mgimon/42repo/cub3d/README.md

 - The code must be written in C.
 - The program should parse any kind of map as long as it respects the guidelines.
-- The program should parse .xpm texture as longs as it has the correct size.
+- The program should parse any .xpm texture as longs as it has the correct size.
 - The window and events handling must be smooth.

 ## 🟠 Compilation